cloudspace/play_framework_tutorial/README.md

 Before starting on this guide, read the [play framework tutorials](http://www.playframework.com/documentation/2.0.4/Home).
 The [creating a new application](http://www.playframework.com/documentation/2.0.4/NewApplication) tutorial and the [Play 2.0 for Java developers](http://www.playframework.com/documentation/2.0.4/JavaHome) page are both helpful when getting started.
 The goal of this tutorial is to explain the next steps: database associations, complex forms, validations, and other components included in every web application.

 When reading play tutorials and blog posts, pay attention to the version of play and the language.
 Play version 1 and version 2 are as different as Rails 2 and 3.
 Most developers are using Scala so Java information is hard to find.

+The play community seems to stop improving bugs once a workaround is found.
+Bugs are common because the two languages doubles the number of framework problems.
+Expect long workarounds for some common issues.
+At one point, there was a 30-40 line workaround to make multiple selects work after posting a form.
+The closing message on [this support ticket](http://play.lighthouseapp.com/projects/82401/tickets/504-support-tuple-22-not-just-tuple-18-in-apidataformsscala) is an average response.

 Getting Started